tra38/nanogenmo-2020/output_file.md

 The Kolat knows that Imperial forces are likely to strike at them, despite their best attempts at avoiding detection.
 Therefore, they need to be able to defend themselves against such attacks.
 To this end, they're attempting to train and arm a specialized group of warriors.
 Unfortunately, this plan isn't going very well, as they're having a tough time finding people to fit their stringent criteria and putting them through the training.

 ### What If The Kolat Wins?
-If the Kolat do succeed in overthrowing the Haneti dynasty and taking over, they will limit the influence of the Major Clans and rule as cruel tyrants.
+If the Kolat do succeed in overthrowing the Hantei dynasty and taking over, they will limit the influence of the Major Clans and rule as cruel tyrants.
 The Kolat's original ideology of human potential will be lost, in favor of pure greed.
 Intellectualism is equated to superiority, and they rule the dumb masses with the help of a powerful military.

 However, they will tolerate the Crab clan, due to their usefulness in combating the Shadowlands, and will even provide them with financial and military support.
 Hypocritically, the Kolat will also research how to use maho “safely”, since it is considered more “reliable” and “effective” when compared to praying to the fickle Kami and fortunes.
 They might even attempt to purify the Shadowlands Taint using maho, so confident they are in their intellectual talents.